 - 1. The preferred approach is to request that the state system be used in place of the current federal system.
 A new administration may provide more flexibility to states that design alternative systems.
 The proposed system has many desirable features that could make it a viable alternative to the current rules used to measure AYP. - 2.
-If Washington is not allowed to use the proposed system to replace the current AYP system, the results of the calculations from the two systems could still be used when determining the type of assistance the state provides.
-Those in "improvement" status under AYP would still face the required sanctions.
-However, schools that do not make AYP and fall into school improvement may also achieve relatively favorable index results.
-In these cases, the amount of assistance the state provides would be minimal.
-Some schools will make AYP and not be in school improvement but still have relatively low index results.
-This happens most often in small schools that have less than 30 continuously enrolled students in a grade band.
-In these cases, state funds could be used to focus assistance in areas of greatest need.
+If Washington is not allowed to use the proposed system to replace the current AYP system, the results of the index calculations will still be used to help determine the type of assistance the state provides.
+Those in "improvement" status under AYP would still face the federally required sanctions.
+Schools with relatively favorable index results that do not make AYP and fall into school improvement will receive minimal assistance from the state.
+In addition, some schools will make AYP and not be in school improvement, but they still have relatively low index results.
+(This happens most often in small schools that have less than 30 continuously enrolled students in a grade band.)
+In these cases, state funds can be used to focus assistance in the areas of greatest need.